-I am convinced that God will speak.
+God will speak.
 What is important is that you obey.

 Prayer is not something I use to make God do what I want.
 It is a resource God uses to help me become His chosen instrument.
 When I understand this, I not only begin to love prayer more, I also begin to receive the answer to my prayers.

 We need to understand that the Father is waiting for us to come back to Him in prayer, not to tell us off or to make us feel guilty, but to receive us in His arms of love.

 The gospel of Luke gives us a beautiful image of how the Father was earnestly waiting for his lost son to come home: